dpa-newslab/livebridge-liveblog/README.md

 Under **bridges**:
 * **source_id** - Blog-ID/Hash of the Liveblog
 * **endpoint** - API endpoint of the Liveblog
-* **filter_tags** - Filter the Liveblog posts by tags.
-Must be a string of tags separated by ", ", e.g. "bdt, lby".
+* **filter_tags** - (new in 0.6.2) Filter the Liveblog posts by tags.
+If you want to filter by more than one tag, the parameter must be a string of tags separated by ", ", e.g. "bdt, lby".
 Default: **None** for no filtering.
-Editors can tag Liveblog posts, filtering enables the livebridge to only forward posts that contain the tags listed in this parameter.
-Liveblog has to be v3.7.0 or newer, see the [relese notes](https://github.com/liveblog/liveblog/releases/tag/v3.7.0).
+Editors can tag Liveblog posts, filtering enables the livebridge to only forward posts that contain the tag / at least one of the the tags listed in this parameter.
+Liveblog has to be v3.7.0 or newer, see the [relese notes](https://github.com/liveblog/liveblog/releases/tag/v3.7.0) for Liveblogs.
 * **verify_ssl** - SSL check for source, default **true**
 * **source_check_interval** - Interval in seconds for blog status checks (open/closed), defaults to **600**